โ€‹ โ€‹

 1. With your low back pressing firmly into the mat and your abdominal wall wrapped as tightly as possible around your core, bring your legs to a 90-degree bend.

-2. Maintaining the 90-degree bend in your legs, inhale as you lower both feet towards the outside of your mat on a two-count.
+2. Maintaining the 90-degree bend in your legs, inhale as you lower both feet towards the outside of your mat on a 2-count.

 3. Tap your toes on the outsides of your mat, then return to the starting position on a two-count, squeezing your knees and inner thighs to touch as you return.
-This movement is slow and controlled.
+These toe taps are slow and controlled.

 Targets: Deep transverse abdominal muscles (TVA), lower abs, upper abs, hips and pelvic floor.